 11. Educate Yourself Financially

-Learning together provides great motivation for sticking at it, and it can broaden your social life with ambitious, like minded women.
+Learning together provides great motivation for sticking at it, and it also can broaden your social life.

 13. Make Your Money Work Harder for You